10 December 2011

 Photo by Peter Merriam

-Joanne Merriam is the editor of Seven by Twenty and Upper Rubber Boot Books.
+Joanne Merriam is the owner and publisher of Upper Rubber Boot Books.
 She was born in Halifax, Nova Scotia, Canada and lived thereabouts for her first three decades.
 In 2001, she quit her job as the Executive Assistant of the Writers’ Federation of Nova Scotia to travel Canada by train, and then parts of the Northeastern and Southern United States.
 Her first book of poetry, The Glaze from Breaking, was written, in part, about those travels.
 In 2004, she immigrated to the USA, where she has lived in Kentucky and New Hampshire, and now resides in Nashville, Tennessee.

 Visit her at www.joannemerriam.com.

 Books for Upper Rubber Boot:

 |The Glaze from Breaking was originally published by the now-defunct UK small press Stride Books in 2005.|